A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Reinforcement Learning Model

 where, $\bar{x}^n_s$ and $\bar{x}^n_{d_t}$ are embedded static and dynamic states of node $n$ at time $t$ and $b, W$ represent the trainable parameters of a neural network.
 We denote by $\bar{x}^n_t = (\bar{x}^n_s;\bar{x}^n_{d_t})$ concatenation of embedded static and dynamic states of nodes.

 For decoding we use recurrent neural networks (RNN), that takes static state of the last visited node and stores the sequence as follows:

 where $h_t$ is a memory state of RNN, $f$ represents nonlinear transformation and $x^n_s$ is a static state of node $n$ visited at time $t$.
 Trainable weight matrices $W^h$ and $W^{x}$ represent connections between hidden state to hidden state and hidden state to an input respectively.
+Note in our implementations, we use a LSTM cell as RNN.

 In addition to encoder and decoder, we also utilize content based attention mechanism as in \cite{nazari2018reinforcement}.
-Content based attention tries to mimic associative memory and is designed to handle cases when an input to the sequence to sequence model is a set \cite{vinyals2015order}.
+Content based attention tries to mimic associative memory and is designed to handle cases when an input to the sequence-to-sequence model is a set \cite{vinyals2015order}.
 In particular, the current state of an urban network is coupled with the memory state of RNNs about the sequence to calculate an alignment vector $c_t$ that assigns the probabilities of nodes to visit next:

 where $v$ and $W$ are trainable weight matrices.